aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 3. Delete CloudFormation stack that was created using sso-automation.template
 4. Delete CloudFormation stack that was created using sso-s3-bucke.template
-5. Delete CloudFormation stack that was created using code-pipeline-stack.template The above steps will only remove the resources that provisioned by this solution.
-You may need to manually remove other permission sets or SSO assigments that are created outside this automation.
+5. Delete CloudFormation stack that was created using code-pipeline-stack.template

 ---
 ## License